 With such a snail pace of onboarding new data, it will be very painful to have a drive failure.
 I haven’t configured any RAID but maybe I should have.

 4+TB with redundancy (RAID1, RAID5, RAID6)https://docs.storjsno.com/prerequisites/hardware-requirements

 You might be okay with making little money on the side.
-However, there is a catch.
-A little catch called Ethereum.
+However, there is a little catch called Ethereum.
 High transaction fees plague Ethereum at the moment (In the future, that will hopefully change with Ethereum 2.0).
 Storj company came up with Minimum Threshold for Storage Node Operator Payouts / Minimum payment thresholds of 25% to make it worthwhile sending payments.
 Earn too little and you won’t get paid until you accumulate sum large enough.

 We will not send a transaction where the fee for the transaction is more than 25% of the value of the transaction.
 The minimum threshold is calculated based on the average transaction fee value in USD from the previous 12 hours at the beginning of the payout process.
 For example, if the average transaction fee is the equivalent of $12.50, we’ll pay out all wallet addresses that have earned $50.00 and above.

 Storj company is trying to incentivize zksync (on layer 2) but those need a fee to be moved to layer 1… This leaves you with a choice whether to keep your earnings with Storj or zksync.
 Check out SNO Payment mega-FAQ for more information about payments.